stevebillings/a/README.md

 ### Web application (Typescript on Node.js)

-The [main web application](https://github.com/stevebillings/workouttracker.git) is written in TypeScript, HTML, CSS, and EJS on Node.js, Express.js, and Passport.js (for OAuth 2.0 authentication).
+The main web application is written in TypeScript, HTML, CSS, and EJS on Node.js, Express.js, and Passport.js (for OAuth 2.0 authentication).
+(I've temporarily made the github repo for the main web app private while I port it to the (relatively new) data service described below; I'll make it public again once that work is complete.)

 <a name="dataservice"></a>
 ### Data service (Python on DJango and Django REST framework)